 It’s a process most of us are all too familiar with.
 You want to schedule that all-important call with a prospect or a customer, so you begin by sending an email with a possible date and time.
 The recipient has a conflict and replies with a different date and time, but you will be out of town that day.
-You then respond with yet another possible time—and the back and forth continues.
+You then respond with yet another possible time.
+Thankfully, the best meeting scheduling apps can save you from this continual back and forth.

 Going through these motions can be exhausting, and at times, downright confusing.